opensearch-project/opensearch-ci/README.md

 6. [Optional](#setup-authentication-using-openid-connect-oidc-or-github-authentication) Configure the elements setting up oidc or github Auth via federate
 7. Deploy the ci-stack, takes ~10 minutes to deploy (parameter values depend on step 2 and step 3)

-   `npm run cdk deploy OpenSearch-CI-Dev -- -c useSsl=false -c serverAccessType=ipv4 -c restrictServerAccessTo=10.10.10.10/32`
+   `npm run cdk deploy OpenSearch-CI-Dev -- -c useSsl=false -c authType=default -c stage=Dev -c serverAccessType=ipv4 -c restrictServerAccessTo=10.10.10.10/32`
 8. Fetch the key-pair id of `AgentNodeKeyPair` and locate actual value in SSM Parameter Store, it will of the format `/ec2/keypair/{key_pair_id}`.
 Add the actual value in Secrets Manager to secret named `jenkins-agent-node-key-pair`.
 This will allow jenkins manager node to be able to connect to agent nodes.

 9. When OIDC is disabled, this set up will enforce the user to secure jenkins by adding first admin user on deployment.
 Create admin user and password, fill in all other details like name and email id to start using jenkins.